risk-first/website/menagerie/Complexity-Risk.md

 ![Dead-End Risk](images/generated/risks/complexity/dead-end-risk.png)

-[Dead-End Risk](Complexity-Risk#dead-end-risk) is where you build functionality that you _think_ is useful, only to find out later that actually, it was a dead-end, and is superceded by something else.
+[Dead-End Risk](Complexity-Risk#dead-end-risk) is where you build functionality that you _think_ is useful, only to find out later that actually, it was a dead-end, and is superseded by something else.

 For example, let's say that the Accounting sub-system needed password protection (so you built this).
 Then the team realised that you needed a way to _change the password_ (so you built that).
-Then, that you needed to have more than one user of the Accounting system so they would all need passwords (ok, fine).
+Then, that you needed to have more than one user of the Accounting system so they would all need passwords (OK, fine).

 Finally, the team realises that actually logging-in would be something that all the sub-systems would need, and that it had already been implemented more thoroughly by the Approvals sub-system.